Mocasa review 2023

 Is Mocasa a great platform for P2P lending?
 Find out in our Mocasa review below:

 Mocasa is an excellent platform for investors seeking to invest in loans from Asia.
 All loans on the platform are covered by a 30-day buyback guarantee that secures you against loan defaults.
 You can invest automatically with auto-invest and there are 0 fees on the platform for investors.
 The biggest downsides are little financial data about Mocasa and a short track record.
-You can try out Mocasa risk-free with €5,000 in trail funds.
+You can try out Mocasa risk-free with €5,000 in trial funds.

 It’s free to use the platform.